fboeller/semantic-code-editor/README.md

 * You can use `1` instead of `focus 1`.
 * You can use `14.6` instead of `focus 14.6`.

-## Installation

-There is currently no other way to install this application than building from source.

 ## Build from source

 The project is written in Haskell and uses `stack` as a build system.
 There are two ways provided to build the project:

-* With `stack` on the host configured to build inside of a `docker` container (recommended).
+* With `stack` configured on the host to build inside of a `docker` container (recommended).
 * Completely inside of a `docker` container

 Both ways require `docker` to be installed on the host.
-Also, both ways do have the advantage that no haskell compiler needs to be installed on the host.
+For both ways, no haskell compiler needs to be installed.
-While the second way does not require `stack` to be installed on the host, it is much slower since it does not utilize `stack`s caching abilities.
+The second way has the advantage of not requiring `stack`, but is much slower since it does not utilize `stack`s caching abilities.

 ### Build with `stack` on the host